khulnasoft-lab/design.khulnasoft.com/contents/components/tables.md

   - GlTable
 ---

-Tables are used to render tabular data in a basic grid making it easier for people to scan.
+Tables are used to render tabular data in a basic grid making it easier for people to scan it.
+Tables are constituted of cells, columns, and rows.

 ## Usage